All Episodes

 george knapp

-Well, that's a good question, you know, because we've all heard these sort of predictions before, and it doesn't seem like they ever come true, but I've never felt it quite like this.
+Well, that's a good question, you know, because we've all heard these sort of predictions before, and it doesn't seem like they ever come true.

-probably better insight on that tonight it could be soon i'll tell you about that in just a second
+And I think Linda and Bud would certainly have probably better insight on that than I. It could be soon, and I'll tell you about that in just a second.

-perceptions and i i'd really like to figure her thoughts on whether she's getting the same sort
+I know Linda has heard the same sort of rumblings and has similar perceptions, and I'd really like to hear her thoughts on whether she's getting this same sort of feedback.

 What could the big event be?